advancedresearch/the_century_of_satire/catacomb-paintings.md

 The number of catacomb burials up until the 7th century are estimated to be > 6 500 000.

+Geology: Catacombs were dug from soft vulcanic rock covered by dirt or earth, that hardens when it hits air, making it very stable to dig into.

 The Christian catacombs contain the majority of examples of art from the period 100 - 400 AD.
 They are not just important to study Christian art, but also Jewish art from the same period.